-- Share the Design Challenge with the students. - Students must draw their chosen course on the map and include at least one right turn and one left turn.
+- Share the Design Challenge with the students.
+Remind students to take the time to ask questions about the challenge and imagine a solution. - Students must draw their chosen course on the map and include at least one right turn and one left turn.
 Map should be approved before proceeding to next step. - Let students practice commands to use with their robot.
 These commands are simple words, plus a number for steps taken.